 Vaping and quitting smoking

-Adults can reduce the health harms of smoking by quitting smoking.
-British Columbia offers tobacco users with free, proven and safe supports to quit.
-These include quit aids and medication through PharmaCare, and personalized quit coaching support through QuitNow.
+Adults can reduce the health harms of vaping and smoking by quitting.
+British Columbia offers free, proven, and safe supports to quit.
+These include up to 12 weeks per calendar year of quit aids like nicotine patches, gum, or lozenges and medication through the BC Smoking Cessation Program and personalized counselling support through QuitNow.
+These aids may be provided for up ti 12 weeks per calendar year.

 For adult smokers who smoke and vape, switching completely from tobacco cigarettes to vaping will reduce your exposure to many toxic and cancer-causing chemicals.

 If you are concerned about the health risks of vaping, you should consider quitting vaping.
-Personalized coaching to help support vapers quit is available by phone or live chat through QuitNow.
+Personalized counselling to help support vapers and smokers quit is available by phone or live chat through QuitNow.

 Find tools and supports to help you quit